 Planning a trip into the backcountry?
 Careful planning and consideration is required to ensure your safety while traveling in Glacier Bay’s immense wilderness.
-Remember, safety is your responsibly!
-Abiding by all rules and regualtions while in Glacier bay is also your responsibility.
+Remember, safety is your responsibility!
+Abiding by all rules and regulations while in Glacier bay is also your responsibility.

-Between May 1 and September 30 all campers are required to aquire a permit and complete an anual backcountry orientation before departure.
+Between May 1 and September 30 all campers are required to acquire a permit and complete an annual backcountry orientation before departure.

 Visitor Information Station

 The Visitor Information Station (VIS) serves as Glacier Bay's permit office and information center for backcountry users.
-The VIS processes all backcountry, campground and boater permits and helps to monitor public use activities in the Bay.
-If in need of permits, or just have questions about your upcoming trip, Rangers can guide you through up-to-date information on relugations, closures, safety and logistical information regarding your trip, and provide local knowledge for the areas you may be exploring.
-For 2021, the VIS will be open 7 days a week from 0800 - 1700.
-If you would like to speak with a Ranger before your trip, please give us a call at (907) 697-2627 or e-mail us email@example.com.
+The office processes all backcountry, campground, and boater permits, monitoring public use activities in the Bay in order to protect park resources and provide for visitor safety.
+Rangers can guide visitors through up-to-date information on regulations, closures, safety, logistical information regarding their trip, and provide local knowledge for the areas visitors may be exploring.

 Camping in Bartlett Cove